-Donahoo began construction of the 32-feet by 20’-6”, 1-1/2 story dwelling with a tower on the roof soon after and it was completed October 1, 1832.
+Donahoo began construction of the 32-feet by 20’-6”, 1-1/2 story dwelling with a tower on the roof soon after, and it was completed October 1, 1832.
 The first floor contained a bedroom, parlor, and kitchen, which was accessed by stepping down from the parlor.
 The second floor had two bedrooms and the upper floor contained the attic.
-A square tower rose through the center of the building which contained the lantern room which was equipped with a sixth-order Fresnel lens.
+A square tower rose through the center of the building which contained the lantern room which was originally fitted with (10) 15-inch lamps.
 The light was first exhibited sometime in November 1832.

-In 1867, Franklin lamps are substituted for the original fountain lamps and in 1882, red panels are inserted inside the lantern panes in front of the lights.
+In 1856, a sixth-order Fresnel lens was installed.
+In 1866, Franklin lamps are substituted for the original fountain lamps and in 1882, red panels are inserted inside the lantern panes in front of the lights.

 By the late 1800s, the area around the lighthouse was quickly eroding and it was suggested to replace the lighthouse with a new structure.
 In 1892, Sharkfin Shoal Lighthouse is completed, and the Clay Island Lighthouse is discontinued on August 1, 1892.
 The structure collapsed in 1894.